I've spent the last decade working from home, and one day last spring comes to mind when I think of why.

 3. Make a plan for each day, and then find a way to stick to it.

 For me, to-do lists work great.
 Each morning, I write out a list of what I need to accomplish that day and then I mark each thing off as I complete it.
-Others like to use calendar app.
+Others like to use a calendar app.
 Still others schedule status calls with clients and co-workers every couple of days to hold themselves accountable.
 No matter what method works for you, the more specific you are with your goals, the more likely you are to reach them.

 When you reach that last goal, you're done for the day, so make sure you let yourself be done for the day.
 Close up that laptop and do something fun.